-Taking nutritional Kava supplements can benefit cancer patients with Cervical Squamous Cell Carcinoma on Topotecan treatment.
-But avoid Kava supplements if on Ruxolitinib treatment for Myeloproliferative Neoplasms.
-Similarly, taking nutritional supplement Kava can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN2A.
-But avoid taking nutritional supplement Kava when at genetic risk of cancer due to mutation of gene PALB2.
+Taking Kava extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Buckwheat nutritional supplements.
+But Kava supplements or Kava extracts offer less benefit if on Cyclophosphamide treatment for Primary Gastrointestinal Neuroendocrine Tumors compared to Vitamin C. Similarly, taking nutritional supplements Kava may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MLH1 over Clove.
+But avoid nutritional supplements Kava when at genetic risk of cancer due to mutation of gene JAK2.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Myeloproliferative Neoplasms or Cervical Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Kava.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary Gastrointestinal Neuroendocrine Tumors, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Kava.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Kava?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene PALB2 the same as due to mutation of gene CDKN2A?
-Are the implications of taking Kava supplements in Myeloproliferative Neoplasms the same as Cervical Squamous Cell Carcinoma?
-Is it one and the same if you are on treatment Ruxolitinib or on Topotecan?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Kava extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MLH1 the same as due to mutation of gene JAK2?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Gastrointestinal Neuroendocrine Tumors?
+Is it one and the same if you are on treatment with Cyclophosphamide or Cisplatin?

 Kava or Piper methysticum is an evergreen shrub, native to the Pacific Islands.
 Kava has heart-shaped leaves.
 It is available in the form of capsules, tea and liquid extract.
 Following are some of the potential health benefits of Kava: